Black Sheep is proud to host the Wiltshire Rewilding Network, a space to share all things rewilding from around the county!

 EVIDENCE Evidence and shared experiences from the network will inform best practice.
 The network will bring together case studies and stories from the field to showcase what rewilding can achieve and lessons learnt.
 We will develop a monitoring framework to collect data from rewilding projects across Britain and at all scales, and share this knowledge to inform future policy and technical guides to rewilding.

-The Rewilding Network will be launched in January 2021, but you can register your interest now by joining the mailing list.
+The Rewilding Network will be launched soon, but you can register your interest now by joining the mailing list.
 And watch this space for details about the Wiltshire Rewilding Network as it develops!

 Please note: the Rewilding Network will in the first instance be for landowners and their advisers only, though we hope to broaden the membership once established.
 If you are someone with an interest in rewilding but don't own or manage land, please contact the Rewilding Britain team at email@example.com